Wednesday, January 28, 2015

 Interspersed with the deepness, as it were, are lighter numbers that for me are equally delightful.
 'Precious Time', 'Days Like This' and 'In The Afternoon' are all in this vein - the last of which raised laughs of recognition about 'afternoon delight' from some quarters of the audience.

 The closing 'Into The Mystic' and encore of 'Ballerina' cast further spells over the audience to end the evening, with Van singing his way into the wings.
 Along the way he leaves his band to deliver a well deserved showcase of their talents - though they didn't get an introduction, and if you manage to identify them via the internet you've got more patience than I have.
-It's a curious breach of protocol to my mind, but perhaps playing with Van Morrison is deemed to be a reward unto itself.
+It's a curious breach of protocol to my mind, but perhaps Van Morrison deems playing with him to be a reward unto itself.

 As I was leaving I heard one side of a conversation, in which some greybeard was offering his take on the gig to an acquaintance.
 "Better than the last three times I saw him, when he was doing his jazz stuff.
 That was hell.
 It was alright - I liked the section with 'Raglan Road' and 'Common One'.
 Can't be doing with 'Days Like This' and 'Precious Time' though."
 Expecting Van Morrison to be one dimensional seems to me to be an invitation to disappointment.
 Better just to enjoy the times when he chooses not to be difficult, I think.